 - After the trucker picks up the shipment, the vendors must submit the ASN, so the receiver has advance knowledge of the incoming shipment.

-- To plan and process products through their warehouses, Amazon must know what is being received and when.
-ASNs advise them of the shipment contents, as well as establish carrier tracking.
+- Amazon must know what is being received and when to plan and process products through their warehouses.
+ASNs advise them of the shipment contents and establish carrier tracking.
 They will check the ASNs for errors and alert you via Vendor Central and email.

 - If the ASN is not received before the shipment arrives, is incomplete, or is incorrect, you can be charged up to 6% of the product cost and even 100% plus handling if your product expirations (if applicable) are within 90 days.